Click Here To Schedule A Consultation

 Botox NYC & Botox Injections

 Botox was created by Allergan, an AbbVie company, and its indications for use and popularity have both increased exponentially over the years.
 Before Botox and other cosmetic injectables were invented, patients were forced to have invasive cosmetic procedures, such as facelifts and other plastic surgery for facial rejuvenation.
 Botox was the first drug to use botulinum toxin.
-There are many other competitors now on the market including abobotulinumtoxinA (Dysport), rimabotulinumtoxinB (Myobloc), and incobotulinumtoxinA (Xeomin), prabotulinumtoxin-A (Jeuveau), and daxibotulinumtoxinA (Revance).
-Revance, the latest neurotoxin on the market, espouses a longer duration of activity of approximately six months.
+There are many other competitors now on the market, including abobotulinumtoxinA (Dysport), rimabotulinumtoxinB (Myobloc), incobotulinumtoxinA (Xeomin), prabotulinumtoxin-A (Jeuveau), and daxibotulinumtoxinA (Revance).
+Daxxify, the latest neurotoxin on the market, espouses a longer duration of activity of approximately six months.

 What is Botox made of?: Botulinum Toxin